jrandson/Tennis-udacity/report.md

 * The MSE loss function was used to optimize the models.
 * The result of training can be seen bellow

+Some test were done in order to achieve some iprovements, but it was not successfully.
+These approaches include introducing droput layers and use regularizations in order to avoid metalearn.
+Also, some test were done initializing the weights of the layers with a normal distribution, but none of these approachs, in deed brought, significant improvements, but rather introduce more instability to the Actor and Critic models training.

 See the graph of scores x episodes score x epsodes
 ![scores x #episodes](score_x_episodes.png)